 At the next meeting, club officers were elected and by-laws adopted.
 That summer the group’s first attempts at organizing club runs were made: a small run at Lake Lavon, and a night run at Lake Grapevine’s Northshore Trail.
 This trail is the favorite training ground of club members, and it is the site of the Rockledge Rumble, which takes place during November.
 The July night run, which has become a favorite annual club event, is also held there.

-NTTR has grown and attracted new members.
+NTTR has grown, attracted new members and become a 501(c)(3) non-profit.
 Along with a strong core of Dallas/Ft.
 Worth Metroplex runners, the club has members in Austin, Houston, Amarillo, east Texas, Arkansas, and even Lou “The Ancient Brit” Myers in England.
 We try to encourage road runners to get on the dirt and try the trails.
 We have been fortunate to add new, enthusiastic members.
 While NTTR does boast many experienced and talented ultrarunners, that is not all we are about.
 Runners of all ability levels who want to enjoy the beauty of trail running are welcome.

 As the club has expanded, so have our events.
 Suzi and Michael Cope kicked off The Grasslands Trail Run in 1999, a 50-miler near Decatur (now owned by Chris & Anne Barnwell).
 Scott Eppelman continued the Dallas tradition of 24 & 48-hour Thanksgiving weekend running with 24/48 hour races, in Addison.
 Paul Stone was a race director for several ultras including the East Texas 50k in Tyler.